-The Bonn, Germany program is offered by International Academic Programs (IAP) at the University of Wisconsin-Madison in conjunction with the University of Bonn.
-This IAP Program Handbook supplements handbooks or materials you receive from the University of Bonn as well as the IAP Study Abroad Handbook and provides you with the most up-to-date information and advice available at the time of printing.
+The University of Bonn program is offered by International Academic Programs (IAP) at the University of Wisconsin-Madison in conjunction with the University of Bonn.
+This handbook supplements other handbooks or materials you receive from the University of Bonn as well as the IAP Study Abroad Handbook and provides you with the most up-to-date information and advice available at the time of publishing.
 Changes may occur before your departure or while you are abroad.